IreneOliveto/mid-term-project1-IronHack/README.md

     * email,
     * telephone,
     * message.
-The form has a validation that checks if the required informations are filled, like the name, and checks if the email has the correct format.
+The form validation checks if the name section is filled and throw an alert if the name is IronHack.

 ## Demo(Optional) (Screenshots or GIFs of the application)